ISUgenomics/2022_Bean_mergeData/README.md

 ```
 python3 data_matcher.py -l reference_labels.xlsx -f our_data.xlsx -t experimental_samples.xlsx -n cutom_data_output -m cutom_master_output -c 1 -o 1
 ```
 <i>This run will use three input files (with their original names), all located in the same directory as the data_matcher.py script.
 The run is executed from within this directory.
-The second column (so with index 1) from the file provided with the <b>-l</b> flag will be used as a label column.
+The second column (so with index 1) from the data file provided with the <b>-f</b> flag will be used as a label column.
 Two output files will be generated, both with names provided by the user after the corresponding flags (<b>-n</b> and <b>-m</b>).
 Both files will be saved in CSV format instead of the default Excel format.</i>

 <br>